 Renal tubular epithelial cells

 Renal tubular epithelial cells are rarely seen in the urine and, as mentioned above, are very difficult to distinguish from transitional epithelial cells.
 If large numbers of smaller epithelial cells of uniform appearance (size and shape) are observed in the urine, a renal origin for these cells is suspected.
 Transitional epithelial cells tend to be more variable in size and shape (to some extent), although they may have caudate (tailed) shapes (caudate cells are thought to line the renal pelvis or calyces).
 Squarer or rectangular cells, the presence of a squared off or blunt end (supporting a columnar shape) are features of renal tubular cells.
 Columnar cells are more likely to come from the collecting ducts versus the upper renal tubules.
 The presence of moderate or many renal tubular epithelial cells in a urinalysis supports renal tubular injury.

 Neoplastic cells, typically those of transitional epithelial origin (transitional cell carcinoma or TCC) may slough into the urine.
 The presence of these cells can be diagnostic of urinary neoplasia, however they are not always seen in the urine in affected animals.
 Thus, the lack of these cells in a urinalysis does not rule out neoplasia.

 TCC are more common in dogs and frequently originate in the trigone of the urinary bladder.
 The urethra of male and female dogs (prostatic urethra for males) is also a common site, with prostatic urethral TCC often invading the prostate, mimicking primary prostatic carcinomas.
 Diagnosis of neoplasia depends upon the identification of cytologic criteria of malignancy in the epithelial cells, e.g. marked variation in nuclear and cell size (anisokaryosis and anisocytosis, respectively), multiple nucleoli of variable size within one nucleus, multi-nucleation with intracellular anisokaryosis, macronucleoli.
-These features are only reliably discernable in cytologic smears (stained with a hematologic stain such as Diff-Quick or Wright’s stain) and are difficult to impossible to identify with confidence in an unstained preparation of urine (see image above right).
+These features are only reliably discernable in cytologic smears (stained with a hematologic stain such a rapid stain or modified Wright’s stain) and are difficult to impossible to identify with confidence in an unstained preparation of urine (see image above right).
 Thus, a urine cytology should be performed on animals with suspected tumors.